MaxLeiter/maxleiter.com/posts/pin-dependencies.md

 Meanwhile, with yarn, `yarn install` will install the version in the yarn.lock, regardless of the version in the package.json.
 Good for security?
 Sure.
 Good for the developer experience?
 Not so much.
 You need to use `yarn upgrade <package>` in order to fetch the version in the package.json if it's more recent than specified in the yarn.lock.
 It's now far more difficult to determine *when* something is updated.
 If you've ever found yourself staring at a yarn.lock diff you'll know what I mean.

+Lockfiles are good tools, but can be difficult and unintuitive to work with.

 ### In conclusion
-Use lockfiles, but have your package.json be the source of truth.
+Use lockfiles for pinning transitive dependencies, but have your package.json be the source of truth.
 Pin your dependencies so you have a human-friendly, readable method to audit your dependencies and ensure a specific version is installed.
 Automate some process to make sure you remain up-to-date.

 If you disagree or have comments, feel free to [email me](mailto:maxwell.leiter@gmail.com) or reach out on [Twitter](https://twitter.com/max_leiter).